THE WEAPONS OF THE FIRST WORLD WAR

 In the First World War both sides dug trenches and laid barbed wire in front of them.
-It meant that the defending side were at a great advantage.
+It meant that the defending side was at a great advantage.
 They were protected by their trenches while the attacking side, advancing on foot were very vulnerable to fire from rifles and machine guns.
 It was impossible to advance without very heavy casualties.
-As a result neither side could gain a decisive advantage and stalemate set in.
+As a result, neither side could gain a decisive advantage, and stalemate set in.

 In the First World War each side dug 3 lines of trenches one behind another.
-First there was the front line trench.
-Behind it were a support trench and finally a reserve trench.
+First, there was the front line trench.
+Behind it was a support trench and finally a reserve trench.
 The trenches were linked together by other trenches.
-Normally trenches were dug in a zig zag fashion rather being straight so if enemy soldiers got in they could not fire along their length.
-At intervals along the trenches were machine gun posts.
+Normally trenches were dug in a zig-zag fashion rather than being straight so if enemy soldiers got in they could not fire along their length.
+At intervals along the trenches were machine-gun posts.

-Before infantry tried to advance across no-manís land between their own trenches and the enemies an artillery barrage was fired.
-However the bombardments were never very effective.
+Before infantry tried to advance across no-mans-land between their own trenches and the enemies an artillery barrage was fired.
+However, the bombardments were never very effective.
 They also served as a warning to the enemy that an attack was coming.
-The artillery bombardment would also churn up the soil in no-manís land.
+The artillery bombardment would also churn up the soil in no-mans land.
 If it rained the earth turned into a sea of mud.
 Furthermore the night before an attack the soldiers had to cut gaps in their own barbed fire so they could advance.
 That too showed the enemy that an attack was coming.

 Both sides tried to destroy the enemy trenches with mines.
 They dug tunnels under the enemies trenches then detonated mines to obliterate them.
 However both sides used listening devices to warn them if the enemy was trying to do that.
 If they detected sounds of digging they would dig their own counter-tunnels into the tunnels the enemy was making.
 A fight would then take place underground.